-Remote cluster Attributes Definition ConnectTimeout (user-defined) Specifies the time in milliseconds for establishing the WAC to WAC connection.
-Type and dimension: integer-scalar Default: 300 DeclaredState (user-defined) Specifies the declared state of the remote cluster after its cluster state is transitioned to FAULTED.
-See "Disaster declaration" on page 636.
-Type and dimension: string-scalar Default: "" The value can be set to one of the following values: Disaster Outage Disconnect Replica EngineVersion (system use only) Specifies the major, minor, maintenance-patch, and point-patch version of VCS.
+Remote cluster Attributes Definition

+ConnectTimeout (user-defined) Specifies the time in milliseconds for establishing the WAC to WAC connection.

+Type and dimension: integer-scalarDefault: 300

+DeclaredState (user-defined) Specifies the declared state of the remote cluster after its cluster state is transitioned to FAULTED.

+See "Disaster declaration" on page 642.

+Type and dimension: string-scalarDefault: ""

+The value can be set to one of the following values:

+■ Disaster

+Outage

+Disconnect

+Replica

+EngineVersion Specifies the major, minor, maintenance-patch, and

+(system use only) point-patch version of VCS.

 The value of EngineVersion attribute is in hexa-decimal format.
-To retrieve version information: Major Version: EngineVersion &gt;&gt; 24 &amp; 0xff Minor Version: EngineVersion &gt;&gt; 16 &amp; 0xff Maint Patch: EngineVersion &gt;&gt; 8 &amp; 0xff Point Patch: EngineVersion &amp; 0xff Type and dimension: integer-scalar Default: Not applicable Guests (system use only) List of operating system user accounts that have Guest privileges on the cluster.
+To retrieve version information:

+Major Version: EngineVersion >> 24 & 0xff

+Minor Version: EngineVersion >> 16 & 0xff

+Maint Patch: EngineVersion >> 8 & 0xff Point Patch: EngineVersion & 0xff

+Type and dimension: integer-scalar

+Default: Not applicable

+Guests List of operating system user accounts that have Guest

+(system use only) privileges on the cluster.
 This attribute is valid for clusters running in secure mode.

+-

 Type and dimension: string-keylist Default: ""